My hats are off to all school moms. Congratulations on sending your kids to school and surviving.

 Around our family, home education may have been 24/7, but it was also about having fun learning as a family, together.

-If you know me, or have been to Laugh Quotes recently, you know that we are trying something new this year.
+We are trying something new this year.
 After a dozen or so years of home education, our teens are enrolled in school for their first time.

 So now I have few questions to school moms who have been doing this since their children were 6: